ncihtan/phase2_clinical_data_model/external/README.md

 # External Data Sources

-The External Data Sources provided in this directory can be used to search for permissible values within an Ontology or Standard.
-The following information explains how these files were obtained.
+The tsv. xlsx and txt files provided in this directory can be used to search for permissible values within an Ontology or Standard.

+This README describes how these files were obtained.

 ## CL (Cell Type Ontology): CL _codes_human.tsv